changeworld/azure-docs.pl-pl/articles/backup/backup-azure-afs-automation.md

 ## <a name="next-steps"></a>Następne kroki

-[Dowiedz się więcej na temat](backup-azure-files.md) tworzenia kopii zapasowych Azure Files w Azure Portal.
+[Learn about](backup-azure-files.md) backing up Azure Files in the Azure portal.